UMD-gradmap/UMD-gradmap.github.io/_pages/workshops.md

 ### Cost
 The Winter Workshop has no fee.
 Participants need only have internet connection for the duration of the workshop.
 ### Eligibility
 Any undergraduate student at a US institution potentially interested in pursuing a career/graduate school in physics or astronomy and who supports the GRAD-MAP mission may apply.
 Preference is given to students from institutions without significant undergraduate research opportunities, including community colleges.
-Students who identify as belonging to historically marginalized groups (including African-American, Latinx, and Native American) are strongly encouraged to apply.
+We invite students from a wide variety of backgrounds to apply.

 Applications for the Winter Workshop will open at the beginning of November.​